-Called talech, it turns iPads into a complete point of sale solution for small businesses.
+Called talechTM, it turns iPads into a complete point-of-sale solution for small businesses.
 As well as processing payments tableside, it enables restaurateurs to organise table plans; take, manage and print orders; track inventory and even manage staff rotas.
 It also provides invaluable sales information such as which menu items are selling and which are not, helping to reduce waste.

 “It provides information in relation to everything from costs to accounts,” says Cummins.
 “If you’ve a menu with 20 items on it, how fantastic is it to have a system that tells you who is buying what, from a stock control point of view alone - ensuring no stock goes to waste.”

 Stock control is a major issue for restaurants because waste is money down the drain, he said.
 “You may as well burn your cash as waste food.
 In this sector, every cent counts so it’s very important to keep tight stock controls in place, and that also means knowing the margin on each menu item.”

 talechTM provides owners with real-time information across a range of metrics.
 As such, it enables the kind of dynamic approach that can help keep costs low.
 “The price of raw materials might fluctuate, but your menu price might stay the same, costing you money.
 Chefs need to be accountants as much as they need to be able to cook these days,” he says.